Search Tuning & Relevance

 Search Mode

-Search Mode controls how keyword results and semantic results are combined.
+Search Mode controls how keyword results and semantic results are combined inside the underlying {!bool} Solr query.
 Think of it as choosing how the two result lists are merged together.
+Default is Union.

 Shows results from either keyword matches or semantic matches.
 If a document appears in either list, it is included.
 This gives you the most results and the broadest coverage.